cmichaelgraham/mean-battle/README.md

 this allows you to see changes in `server.js` and other content without stopping and starting expressjs

+so now to start expressjs, run nodemon
+`nodemon server.js`

 ### Initialize bower
 `bower init` (mostly take the defaults)